 Universal Design Principles for Visual Media

-The universal design approach goes beyond the technical requirements for the accommodation of persons with disabilities and towards their full participation in the ongoing social fabric of the world in which we all live.
-Universal design allows people of all abilities to experience rich media together, at the same time, in the same place, on the same channel.
+My universal design approach progresses beyond the technical requirements for the accommodation of persons with disabilities or deficiencies and towards their full participation in the ongoing social fabric of the world in which we all live.
+Universal design aims for people of all abilities to experience rich media together, at the same time, in the same place, on the same media-channel.

 Universal design integrates accessibility features in a way fully-sensed persons can also benefit.
 Research has shown that optimizing technical attainability, sensory responsiveness, and cognitive load improves learning and retention for all sensory abilities.